moonryan/how-to-prove-it/README.md

-# How To Prove It A Structured Approach
+# How To Prove It: A Structured Approach
-Personal Solutions on Velleman's book
+Personal Solutions on Daniel J. Velleman's book (third edition).

-Recommended by [Professor Jao](https://uwaterloo.ca/combinatorics-and-optimization/contacts/david-jao) to improve my proof skills.
+Recommended by [Professor Jao](https://uwaterloo.ca/combinatorics-and-optimization/contacts/david-jao) to improve my proof writing.